bbauska/LFS173x/README.md

 chapter, we covered running a ledger.
 So, in the next chapter, let's combine the two and look at running agents that connect to a ledger.

-## Chapter 4 Overview -- Developing Aries Controllers {#chapter-4-overview-developing-aries-controllers .unnumbered}
+## Chapter 4 Overview -- Developing Aries Controllers

 In the second chapter, we ran two simple command line agents that connected and communicated with one another.
 In the third chapter, we